What is Report + Support?

 What actions can IDS take from anonymous reports?

 Information provided within anonymous reports will be used as statistical data to build a picture of what is happening at IDS over time, and inform proactive prevention work.
-Numbers and any trends (subject to confidentiality) will be reported to IDS's Board and the wider IDS community.
+Numbers and any trends (subject to confidentiality) will be reported to IDS's Strategic Leadership Group and Board.
 IDS will use this to inform strategic decisions at organisational level.
-For example, it might help identify where resources should be focused, learning and development needs, or pockets where issues might be happening where specific interventions might be beneficial.
+For example, it might help identify where resources should be focused, learning and development needs, or pockets where issues might be happening where specific interventions to support prevention might be beneficial.

-Can I report on behalf of someone else?
+Can I share concerns on behalf of someone else?

-Yes, if you have witnessed an incident or if you are worried about someone else, you can make a report on their behalf.
-An HR Advisor can also give you advice about approach you might take.
-If you're unsure whether to report something yourself, they can help you consider the options and how to proceed in a way that aligns with the other person’s wishes.
+Yes, if you have witnessed an incident or are worried about someone else, you can make a report or share the concerns on their behalf.
+An HR Advisor can give you advice about what approach you might take.
+If you're unsure whether to report something yourself, an HR Advisor can help you consider the options and how to proceed in a way that aligns with the other person’s wishes.

-Please note that if you report on behalf of someone else, and the matter moves into IDS's resolution processes, we will not be able to discuss any of their personal details or next steps taken with you.
+Please note that if you report on behalf of someone else, and the matter moves into IDS's resolution processes, we will not be able to discuss any personal details or steps taken in the resolution process with you.

 How does the Report + Support process work 'behind the scenes'?

-Only the Report + Support Administrators (see below) can see all the reports made through the system (this applies to reports made by any of the groups who can use Report + Support).
+Only the Report + Support Administrators can see all the reports made through the system (this applies to reports made by any of the groups who can use Report + Support - staff, partners or third party contractors).

-For reports made by staff at IDS, the Administrators will assign the report to one HR Advisor or one Respect Responder (based on the choice an individual makes within the platform as to which group they would prefer).
-Every HR Advisor and Respect Responder has been provided with a login and can only access the report within the system that has been assigned to them.
-The HR Advisor/ Respect Responder assigned receives an email notification that a report has been assigned to them – no identifiable information is provided within this email alert.
-The HR Advisor / Respect Responder assigned then logs into Report + Support to access the report using their personal login details.
-They will then make contact with the colleague who has shared their concerns and they arrange a meeting to discuss it further and offer support.
+For reports made by staff at IDS, the Administrators will assign the report to one HR Advisor or one Respect Responder (based on the choice you make within the platform).
+Every HR Advisor and Respect Responder has a login and can only see and access the report within the system that has been assigned to them.
+The assigned HR Advisor / Respect Responder will receive an email notification that a report has been assigned to them – no identifiable information is provided within this email alert.
+They will then log into Report + Support to access the report.
+They will make contact with the person reporting to discuss the concerns further and offer support.

-Who are the Report + Support administrators on the system?
+Who are the Report + Support Administrators, Respect Responders, and HR Advisors on manage the platform or provide support?

 What is the role of a Report + Support Administrator?